top of page

 Staff Psychologist

-Joseph Berryhill, PhD, is a clinical psychologist at the Pediatric Anxiety Research Center at Bradley Hospital.
-He specializes in the use of cognitive-behavioral therapy and acceptance and commitment therapy to treat pediatric anxiety disorders.
-Dr. Berryhill received his bachelor of arts from the University of North Carolina at Chapel Hill and his doctorate in clinical and community psychology from the University of South Carolina.
-He completed his education with a clinical internship and a postdoctoral fellowship at the Yale University School of Medicine.
+Joseph Berryhill, Ph.D., is a clinical psychologist at the Pediatric Anxiety Research Center at Bradley Hospital.
+He specializes in treating pediatric anxiety disorders using cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT).
+Dr. Berryhill earned his B.A from the University of North Carolina at Chapel Hill and his doctorate in clinical and community psychology from the University of South Carolina.
+He completed his clinical internship and postdoctoral fellowship at the Yale University School of Medicine.

 Jennifer Cueto, M.D.